brave-simpletons/tooling-for-developers/windows-terminal/README.md

 - PowerShell 7 : The successor to PowerShell 5 shell
 - Posh-Git : Git auto completion in PowerShell
 - Oh-My-Posh : Prompt theme engine
-- ~Sudo : To force elevated privilege~ [obsolete: now nerd-fonts can be installed per user]
+- ~Sudo : To force elevated privilege~ [obsolete: now nerd-fonts can be installed per user (unless you use Windows 11)]
 - Cascadia-Code fonts

 ```powershell